 Example of Past Due Benefit Calculation

-The hearing in Tony’s case was held in December, 2010, and he was approved for benefits based on his onset date of March 15, 2007.
+The hearing in Tony’s case was held in December, 2010, and he was approved for benefits on March 3, 2018 based on his onset date of March 15, 2015.
 Tony will be paid past due benefits as follows:

-March 15- July 31, 2007 – no benefits paid – SSDI benefits are subject to a 5 month waiting period
+March 15- August 31, 2015 – no benefits paid – SSDI benefits are subject to a 5 month waiting period.
+Note that SSA only counts full months – in this case April – August, 2015.

 Obviously, your lump sum payment may be different than Tony’s.
 The factors that come into play include the amount of your monthly benefit and the number of months you have to wait for an approval of your case.